marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

-      Energy Management is a set of functions for measuring, modeling, planning, and optimizing networks to ensure that the network elements use energy efficiently and in a manner appropriate to the nature of the application and the cost constraints of the organization [ITU-M.3400].
+      Energy Management is a set of functions for measuring, modeling, planning, and optimizing networks to ensure that the network elements and attached devices use energy efficiently and in a manner appropriate to the nature of the application and the cost constraints of the organization [ITU-M.3400].